This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 What to Expect on Arrival in Tangier

-Tangier Morocco is a raw, noisy, disorganized, and in-your-face city!
-You will be harassed as you come through the port by locals who say they are tour guides, taxi drivers, restauranteurs, hoteliers, and so on.
+Prepare to be harassed as you come through Tangier port by locals who say they are tour guides, taxi drivers, restauranteurs, hoteliers, and so on.
 Many will try to enter into conversation and become your ‘friend’.
-They will often follow you for some distance, then demand money for guiding you.
-Be firm, stop, look them in the eye, and say that you have arrangements in place and don’t need their help, or simply say no, or “la” in Arabic.
+They will often follow you for some distance, and then demand money for guiding you.

+Be firm, stop, look them in the eye, and say that you have arrangements in place and don’t need their help, or simply say no, or la in Arabic.
 Then move on.

 Where to Stay in Tangier